gadusushirisha/Customer-Product-relationship/README.md

 ### Table 1 contains the login information

-The Login information of a customer is maintained in the **Customer** table below.
+The information of a customer is maintained in the **Customer** table below.

 | **Column&nbsp;name** | **Description** | **Field&nbsp;type** |
 | -------------------- | --------------- | -------------- |